-MMD are delighted to announce a new initiative in conjunction with The Other Palace:
+MMD is delighted to announce a new initiative in partnership with The Other Palace:

 MUSICAL BITES is a ‘tasting menu’ of four exciting new British musicals in development.
 Audiences will see 15 minutes of each work, staged and choreographed – getting a ‘bite’ of these pieces by innovative new writers.
 Audiences can interact with the creative teams via The Other Palace’s innovative feedback app.

 The evening is co-produced by The Other Palace, Rob Hartmann and MMD.

 The projects are selected from amongst the MMD membership and wider work the producers are aware of.
 Any writer who has work presented at Musical Bites will receive a free year of MMD Membership, if they are not already a member.

 The first evening is on October 5th 2017.
 To book tickets via The Other Palace website click here.